jimmy-zx/kvmdemo/README.md

 ## Tasks

-1. There are some vulunerbility in the hypervisor `main.c`.
+1. There are some buffer overflow vulunerbility in the hypervisor `main.c`.
 Identify this and modify the guest application `guest.S` to force the hypervisor to call the function `exploit()`.

+You should NOT modify any part of the hypervisor.

 2. Implement a handler for handling a guest request to read a character from the hypervisor's STDIN.
 The guest should be able to use `inb $0x30,[register]` to read a character from the hypervisor's STDIN.
-Make sure to verify your implementation.
+Make sure to verify your implementation using your own guest, but do not submit your modified guest.

+The two tasks above are independent of each other.

 ### What to submit: